 Students who register for graduate-level courses are subject to the policies governing graduate grading.
 Students should discuss the implications of these policies with their advisers before registering for courses numbered 30000 and above.
 NOTE: Grades earned in graduate-level courses contribute to a student's GPA as indicated earlier in this section.

-During Week 10, Pre-Registration requests are “resolved” and registrations are added to students’ schedules.
+Prior to Finals Week, Pre-Registration requests are “resolved” and registrations are added to students’ schedules.
 The Pre-Registration process does not guarantee enrollment in any course, and students should discuss their registration plans with their College Adviser.

 Students planning to graduate in the current quarter, students who have scheduled a leave of absence, and students who will be abroad for the next quarter cannot participate in Pre-Registration.
-This process is only available for degree-seeking student.
+This process is only available for degree-seeking students.
 Students at large (SAL), international visitors, and Graham School students may not participate in Pre-Registration.

 Students should verify that travel arrangements do not conflict with their final examinations.
 View the Final Examination Schedule.